Listen to Audio Version:

 We recently contributed an article to QRCA Magazine describing how High-Quality Translation Management Optimizes Qualitative Research Outcomes (Spring, 2023).
 The article centered around our translation services for a client’s medical research project, with participants from the US, UK, Germany, and Japan.
 Diabetic Kidney Disease (DKD) can affect a person’s whole life – the depth of patient feelings combined with the multilingual nature of the project required exacting human translation.

-In fact, patients have been seen to be less forthcoming depending on the language of the interviewer or even the interview method.
+Patients have been seen to be less forthcoming depending on the interviewer's language or even the interview method.
 For example, a native Russian speaker may be less inclined to share personal feelings with a non-native speaker, and a native Japanese speaker may opt to share information only over the phone.
 The example poses yet another step within a product’s lifecycle requiring a translation plan.
-And it’s important to note that in the DKD trial, both AI and translation memory (TM) were ruled out as viable translation methods, for any trial content.
+It’s important to note that in the DKD trial, AI and translation memory (TM) were ruled out as viable translation methods for any trial content.

 Lastly, Always Mitigate Harm: Translate patient-facing documents with care and accuracy

-“I just think they should’ve went about it a different way, told the truth, and if people still want to get it, then fine.
+“I just think they should’ve gone about it differently, told the truth, and if people still want to get it, then fine.
 But don’t hold back the truth.
 Because people have died.
-I was not informed about the issues, deaths or even the recall of the pump.” -Alicia Warren, 44, from Madison, Georgia, implanted with the HVAD device in April, 2018
+I was not informed about the issues, deaths, or even the recall of the pump.” -Alicia Warren, 44, from Madison, Georgia, implanted with the HVAD device in April 2018

-Comprehensive and quality translation of patient- and physician-facing documentation facilitates an impactful product launch, while complying with post-market surveillance reporting.
-It’s the end game, critical to the “life” in “product lifecycle.”
+Comprehensive and quality translation of patient- and physician-facing documentation facilitates an impactful product launch while complying with post-market surveillance reporting.
+It’s the end game, critical to the “life” in the “product lifecycle.”
 Pay attention to:

 -